ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 ## Overview

-In this tutorial you are going to create 2 features using Concurrent Storage.
-You will be creating a player count tracker to display the amount of players in a scene that will show in the main lobby.
-You will also be creating a way for players to place down a guidance message to help other players.
-Each guidance message can be given coins to the player who created the guidance message.
+In this tutorial you will create two features using [**Concurrent Storage.**](concurrent_storage.md).
+You will create a player count tracker to display in the main lobby the number of players in a different scene.
+You will also create a way for players to place down a guidance message to help other players.
+Each guidance message will allow coins to be given the player who created it.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">